 As a global company, we are subject to income taxes and file income tax returns in more than 100 United States and foreign jurisdictions each year.
 For the year ended December 29, 2018, a substantial majority of our foreign income was earned by our manufacturing and sourcing operations in El Salvador, Hong Kong, Dominican Republic, Honduras, Vietnam and Thailand.
 The relatively lower effective tax rates in these jurisdictions as a result of favorable local tax regimes and various free trade zone agreements significantly reduced our consolidated effective tax rate.
-Our future effective tax rates could be adversely affected by earnings being lower than anticipated in countries where we have higher effective tax rates, or by changes in tax laws or regulations.
+Our future effective tax rates could be adversely affected by earnings being lower than anticipated in countries where we have lower effective tax rates and higher than anticipated in countries where we have higher effective tax rates, or by changes in tax laws or regulations.